The Ashes: England spinner Moeen Ali fined 25 per cent of match fee for spraying substance on bowling hand

-Moeen Ali fined 25 per cent of match fee after spraying substance on bowling hand without umpires' consent during first Test against Australia; spinner took two wickets on Saturday; Moeen playing first Test since September 2021 having come out of retirement to replace injured Jack Leach
+Moeen Ali fined 25 per cent of match fee after spraying substance on bowling hand without umpires' consent during first Test against Australia; spinner struggling with blister on index finger; Moeen playing first Test since 2021 having come out of retirement to replace injured Jack Leach

 England off-spinner Moeen Ali has been fined 25 per cent of his match fee for spraying a substance on his bowling hand without the umpires' consent during the first Ashes Test at Edgbaston.